XDA-LD/Git_Github_Beginner_Workshop/TASKS.md

 3. Run the installer and just keep clicking "Next" to accept all the default settings.

 **Step 3: "Fork" the Repository (Make your own cloud copy)** *Why?
-You cannot edit the SE Club's master project directly.
+You cannot edit the SWE Club's master project directly.
 Forking creates a 100% identical copy under your own GitHub profile where you have full control.*
-1. Go to the GitHub link provided by Rami or the SE Club.
+1. Go to the GitHub link provided by Rami or the SWE Club.
 2. Look at the top-right corner of the page and click the button that says **"Fork"**.
 3. Leave the settings as they are and click **"Create fork"**.
 4. **⚠️ CRITICAL CHECK:** Look at your web browser's address bar.
 Make sure you are now on `github.com/YOUR_USERNAME/Git_Github_Beginner_Workshop`.
 If you still see the SE Club's name, you are in the wrong place!